List of Star Wars: Knights of the Old Republic characters: Mical

 Mical, also known as the Disciple, is a character in The Sith Lords voiced by Greg Ellis.
-He is a soldier and force-adept that was refused for training because of the Mandalorian Wars.
-He eventually tells the player character that he wishes the player to be his master.
-He is a playable character that joins the player's party on Dantooine if your character is female.
+He is a former Jedi apprentice, who expected the Jedi Exile to become his master before the Exile left for the Mandalorian Wars.
+With nobody left to teach him due to the turmoil of the wars, he was ultimately refused for Jedi training.
+He then became a historian and a medic.
+He is a playable character that joins the player's party on Dantooine if the Exile is female.
 The Disciple can be influenced by light side acts and can be trained as a Jedi Consular.

 Mira

 Mira, voiced by Emily Berry, appears in The Sith Lords.
-Mira lost her family during the Mandalorian Wars.
+Mira lost her family during the Mandalorian Wars and became a slave to the Mandalorians, eventually being trained as a scout and soldier.
 By the end of the wars, the Galactic Republic was flooding with refugees, and many of them, including Mira, ended up in the refugee sector of Nar Shaddaa.
-To survive in the hostile environment, she became a bounty hunter with the sole purpose of earning credits.
+To survive in the hostile environment, she became a bounty hunter with the purpose of earning credits and to help others to find their loved ones.
 A rival bounty hunter, the Wookiee Hanharr, was employed to hunt her by an unknown person.
 Mira will join player characters who are oriented towards light-sided or neutral alignments, and can become a Jedi Sentinel.

 Menze had a "shaggy-like character from the Hanna-Barbera cartoon Speed Buggy" as a reference for Mira.
 Her visual design was based on the appearances of women Menze described as the "gothic girl gamer" who attend shows or fan conventions in the early 2000's, and whose stylistic choices included dyed hair, strapped platform leather boots and Hello Kitty backpacks, as he had hoped to tap into a likeness that these fans would respond to.

 Hanharr

 Hanharr is a Wookiee bounty hunter in The Sith Lords, and can play different roles within the game, depending on the alignment of the player character.
-Hanharr is encountered on the planet Nar Shaddaa, as is Mira, another bounty hunter.
+He is a psychotic Wookie who became a bounty hunter after being enslaved by Czerka.
+Hanharr is encountered on the planet Nar Shaddaa, as is Mira, another bounty hunter, whom he owes a life-debt to and repeatedly tries to kill to escape it.
 One of these will join the party of the Jedi Exile, as is determined by the personality of the player character.
 Light-side and neutral players are joined by Mira, dark-side players are joined by Hanharr.
+On the light-side and neutral paths, Mira duels and leaves Hanharr for dead and is saved by Kreia, cursing him with another life-debt as a Sith minion.
+The two engaged in a final duel on Malachor V, where Hanharr lost again, but Mira grants him his request for death and freeing him from his life-debt.
+Unlike other party members, Hanharr is not Force-sensitive, due to George Lucas forbidding further creation of Wookiee Jedi characters in Legends continuity.